 New Recruit Information

-Do you like what you see and want to become more involved with Springfield Roller Derby as a skater?
-We offer Buddy System Nights several times throughout the year as a way to introduce basic skills.
+Do you like what you see and want to become more involved with Springfield Roller Derby?
 Keep an eye out on our Facebook page for when those events will take place.
 In the mean time, here is some information on what to expect as a new skater with Springfield Roller Derby.

 Introduction

 Welcome to Springfield Roller Derby.
 We are Springfield’s premiere Internationally ranked WFTDA (Women’s Flat Track Derby Association) roller derby league.
-We are comprised of two traveling teams – the All-Stars & the Battle Broads, as well as four home teams as numbers allow.
-This manual has been tailored specifically for rookie skaters, like yourself, to guide you through the ins & outs of this hard hitting sport.
-It contains everything you will need to know about our league, the sport, gear and the WFTDA.
+We are comprised of two traveling teams – the All-Stars & the Battle Brigade, ranging from all skill levels.
+This manual has been tailored specifically for new members, like yourself, to guide you through the ins & outs of this hard hitting sport.
+It contains everything you will need to know about our league, the sport, gear and WFTDA.

 Quick History of Roller Derby

-To learn more about roller derby and how it came to be, please visit the WFTDA’s website. https://wftda.org/history
+To learn more about flat track roller derby and how it came to be, please visit the WFTDA’s website. https://wftda.org/history

 New Recruit Expectations

 Becoming a new member of a league can seem daunting – especially for people who have no skating experience.
-Rookie skaters are often worried about falling down, not being able to perform drills, or not being able to keep up (all while trying to fit in with a new group of people).
-It is not your job as a new skater to worry about those things.
-We have all been there, and we will take care of making feel welcome.
+New Members are often worried about falling, not being able to perform, or not being able to keep up (all while trying to fit in with a new group of people).
+It is not your job as a new member to worry about those things.
+We have all been there, and we will take care of making you feel welcomed.
 Just worry about learning the basics!

 Practices

-In order to become a better skater, you will need as much time on the tack as possible.
-We will discuss more in the training program below about the details of your training.
-In order for you to step out onto the track and engage with other skaters, you will need a few things:
+In order to become better at roller derby, you will need as much time on the tack as possible.
+We will discuss more in the training program MAY 14th, 2026.
+In order for skaters to step out onto the track and engage with other members, you will need a few things:

 WFTDA Minimum Skills Requirements/Training https://wftda.com/the-game/training/